fastapi/fastapi/docs/en/docs/python-types.md

 **FastAPI** is all based on these type hints, they give it many advantages and benefits.

-But even if you never use **FastAPI**, you would benefit from learning a bit about them.
+But even if you never used **FastAPI**, you would benefit from learning a bit about them.

 !!! note
     If you are a Python expert, and you already know everything about type hints, skip to the next chapter.